-- You can also create a controlled scan if you want more control over the attacking phase.
-Or you can choose the security test type for specific vulnerabilities.
+- You can also choose the security test type for specific vulnerabilities.

 You can integrate an issue tracker with Netsparker to help you manage and maintain a list of all the issues at each stage of the SDLC (Software Development Life Cycle).

 For further information, see Creating a New Scan and Reviewing Scan Results and Imported Vulnerabilities.